Anti-Olympic petition gains tens of thousands of signatures

 The petition was organized by Kenji Utsunomiya, a lawyer who has run several times for Tokyo governor.
 It registered about 50,000 signatures in the first 24 hours after being launched.

+“Government policies are being set with the Olympics in mind, and measures to curb the coronavirus pandemic are being neglected,” Utsunomiya told The Associated Press.
+“Hospital are stretched thin, and some people are dying at home.”

-The headline in English over the petition reads: “Call for the Cancellation of the Tokyo Olympics to protect people’s lives and livelihoods."
+The headline in English over the petition reads: “Cancel the Tokyo Olympics to protect our lives."

 “In order to host the Tokyo Olympics and Paralympics in July, we must devote a large number of medical professionals, valuable resources such as medical facilities and medical equipment, and various other resources,” the petition says.